Nexus Automotive: Competition

-Reasons for Failure and revival
+Reasons for failure and revival

-The company struggled to make substantial sales in the market dominated by its competitors Pak Suzuki Motors, Toyota Indus Motor Company Limited and re-conditioned car imports.
-Despite being a new entrant, no incentive was granted to Nexus by the government similar to Adam motors.
+The company struggled to make substantial sales in the market dominated by its competitors Pak Suzuki Motors, Toyota Indus Motor Company and re-conditioned car imports.
+Despite being a new entrant, no incentive was granted to Nexus by the government similar to Adam Motors.
 Eventually the sales dropped to the point where assembly became nonviable and the company exclusively focused on CBU (Completely Built Unit) imports during its final months.
 Nexus ceased operations in 2006.

 It has been reported by the media that General Motors along with Volkswagen and Renault-Nissan may consider entering the Pakistani market again.
-The 2016-21 Automotive Industry Development Policy approved in March 2016 includes incentives for new entrants and non-operational units (such as Nexus, Gandhara Nissan, and Deewan Farooq).
-The new policy has increased the chances of these units resuming their operations in Pakistan.
+The 2016–21 Automotive Industry Development Policy approved in March 2016 included incentives for new entrants and non-operational units (such as Nexus, Gandhara Nissan, and Deewan Farooq).
+The new policy increased the chances of these units resuming their operations in Pakistan.